VantorreWannes/small/README.md

 # small
-File format for storing lots of typed data in a small format.
-Slow to read and write.
+Statically typed file format for storing lots of typed data in a small format.

 ## .sml types
 ```